IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/10_igGrid_REST_Updating.md

 The following topics provide additional information related to this topic.

-- [Binding to Web Services](igGrid-Binding-to-Web-Services.html): This document demonstrates how to bind the Ignite UI™ grid, or `igGrid`, to an OData protocol web-based data source.
+- [Binding to Web Services](igGrid-Binding-to-Web-Services.html): This document demonstrates how to bind the %%ProductName%%™ grid, or `igGrid`, to an OData protocol web-based data source.

 - [Getting started with igGrid, OData and WCF Data Services](igGrid-Getting-Started-With-igGrid-oData-and-WCF-Data-Services.html): This topic demonstrates how to setup a client-side jQuery grid with remote paging, filtering, and sorting by setting up a WCF Data Service in an ASP.NET Web Application and setting two options on the `igGrid`.